SpaceX brings 4 astronauts home, then launches 53 satellites

 “It’s the end of a six-month mission, but I think the space dream lives on,” Maurer said.

-SpaceX brought up their U.S. and Italian replacements last week, after completing a charter trip to the station for a trio of businessmen.
+SpaceX brought up their U.S. and Italian replacements last week, after completing a charter trip to the station for a trio of businessmen earlier in April.

 That amounts to two crew launches and two splashdowns in barely a month.
 Musk’s company has now launched 26 people into orbit in less than two years, since it started ferrying astronauts for NASA.
 Eight of those 26 were space tourists.